ninhnn2/ninhnn2.github.io/README.md

-# Fanning is an independent online publication that covers Embedded programming tutorials, projects, and more
+# Embedded programming tutorials, projects, and more

 ## Skills